boazbk/tcs/lec_08a_restricted_models.md

 Because the Halting problem for Turing-complete computational models is uncomputable, a system would not be able to verify that a given program $P$ does not halt.
 For this reason, typical systems for searching files or databases do _not_ allow users to specify functions in full-fledged programming languages.
-Rather, they use _restricted computational models_ that rich enough to capture many of the queries needed in practice (e.g., all filenames ending with `.txt`, or all phone numbers of the form `(xxx) xxx-xxxx` inside a textfile), but restricted enough so that they cannot result in an finite loop.
+Rather, they use _restricted computational models_ that are rich enough to capture many of the queries needed in practice (e.g., all filenames ending with `.txt`, or all phone numbers of the form `(xxx) xxx-xxxx` inside a textfile), but restricted enough so that they cannot result in an finite loop.
 One of the most popular models for this application is   [regular expressions](https://goo.gl/2vTAFU).
 You have probably come across regular expressions if you  ever used an advanced text editor, a command line shell, or have done any kind of manipulations of text files.